OumaCavin/telemedicine-project/README.md

 - **Roles & Permissions**: Manage user roles and assign specific permissions.
 - **Messages**: Send messages between users for communication.

+TeleMed is a sophisticated telemedicine platform created to bridge the gap between patients and healthcare providers through virtual means.
+It seeks to make healthcare accessible by offering features that allow patients to register, locate nearby health centers, schedule appointments with doctors, and consult healthcare professionals online.
+With a frontend built using HTML, CSS, and JavaScript and a backend powered by Node.js and MySQL, TeleMed offers a seamless user experience coupled with secure and effective management of medical services.
+**More Key Features:**

+-**User Authentication and Role Management:**
+        Registration and Login: Provides secure user registration and login systems, with role-based access control for patients and doctors.
+        Profile Management: Allows users to manage profiles, update personal details, and access appointment histories.

+-**Location-Based Services:**
+        Health Center Locator: Integrated with Google Maps API, this feature enables users to search for and view nearby health centers based on their current location or a specified area.

+-**Appointment Booking:**
+        Doctor Availability: Patients can check doctors' availability and schedule appointments.
+        Appointment Management: Users can book, reschedule, and cancel appointments, receiving timely notifications.

+-**Doctor Management:**
+        Specialization and Availability: Doctors can manage their schedules, specializations, and availability to provide up-to-date information for patients.
+        Consultation Services: Virtual consultations are facilitated through a secure communication channel.

+-**User-Friendly Interface:**
+        Responsive Design: A clean, responsive layout ensures usability across various devices.
+        Intuitive Navigation: Simple and clear navigation paths for users to book appointments or manage doctor profiles.

+-**Security and Compliance:**
+        Data Security: HTTPS, JWT-based authentication, and encryption are used to protect user information.
+        Compliance: Adherence to healthcare standards ensures user data confidentiality and compliance with regulations.

 ## Tech Stack

 - **Frontend**: React, React Router, Axios, DataTables (via CDN)